Compositional Shape Analysis with Shared Abduction and Biabductive Loop Acceleration (Extended Version): Motivation

 \paragraph{Locality}

-Inductive data structures are often used in combination with iteration to access (all) parts of the data structure.
-For example, \Cref{lst:mot2} shows an iteration-based function that traverses a nested linked-list to compute a weighted sum of the elements in the inner lists.
+The problems described above are mostly related to the direct application of abstraction for acceleration and its missing ability to take into account more information about the loop, e.g. the observation that inductive data structures are often traversed one step at a time.
+For example, in \Cref{lst:mot2}, the nested linked list is traversed in such a way to compute the weighted sum of the elements in the inner lists.
 It is apparent that each of the two loops operates on a local, shifting view of the respective traversed list plus some context.
-For the inner loop, this means that the loop only operates on a unique \texttt{i\_node} at a time while also accessing the same variables \texttt{sum} and \texttt{o->weight} in each iteration.
+For the inner loop, this means that the loop only operates on a unique \texttt{i\_node} at a time while also accessing the same variables \texttt{sum} and \texttt{o->wgt} in each iteration.
 Similarly, the outer loop only operates on one \texttt{o\_node} at a time.
-Due to these ``local actions'' (cf. \citep{abstrsl}) of each iteration, we can deduce that the parts of the data structures accessed in each iteration are distinct but of the same shape.
+These shifting views on the traversed shapes are akin to ``local actions'' (see \citep{abstrsl}).